development

 Core Architecture

-The most important architectural relationship in GridSheet is between the Hub and Table instances.
-The Hub serves as a cross-cutting access point for multiple Table instances, while each Table instance corresponds one-to-one with a sheet.
+The most important architectural relationship in GridSheet is between the Registry and Sheet instances.
+The Registry serves as a cross-cutting access point for multiple Sheet instances, while each Sheet instance corresponds one-to-one with a rendered <GridSheet> component.

-The Hub is a cross-cutting instance that provides access to multiple Table instances.
+The Registry (accessed via a Book) is a cross-cutting instance shared across multiple sheets.
 It contains:

-Each Table instance corresponds one-to-one with a sheet and contains:
+Each Sheet instance corresponds one-to-one with a rendered <GridSheet> component and contains:

 • ID Matrix: Internal data identifiers that correspond to sheet row/column positions